 The Iowa City Landfill and Recycling Center serves Johnson County, Kalona and Riverside, and is used by both residential and commercial haulers.
 The landfill cannot accept waste or other materials from outside of this service area.

 Each year, the landfill takes in about 135,000 tons of trash.
 Trash is landfilled according to stringent federal and state regulations to ensure that environmental protection is in place.

 The landfill has been at its current location since 1971.
 In total, the landfill is about 400 acres in area, about half which contains buried trash.
 Remaining land is used for wetlands and as a buffer for surrounding properties.
-The Iowa City Landfill and Recycling Center is considered an Environmental Management System by the Iowa DNR, and offers community compost and education opportunities.

-These items are not allowed to be landfilled, and must be properly recycled and handled through programs offered at the Iowa City Landfill and Recycling Center.
+These items are not allowed to be landfilled, and must be properly recycled and handled through programs offered at the Iowa City Landfill and Recycling Center:

 When you visit the landfill, separate trash from appliances, electronics, yard waste and recycling.
 Be sure to secure loads so that items do not blow out.
 Haulers with unsecured loads will receive one warning without charge.
 Each subsequent violation will carry a $50 cost.

 Use lane 2 at the landfill, pull up to the window (in the silver silo), and let the scale master know what you have for materials.